 Management Fees .75%

 Distribution (12b-1) Fees .25%

+Other Expenses:

-Other Expenses: Transfer Agent Other Expenses .01% .65%
+Transfer Agent .01%

+Other Expenses .53%

-Total Other Expenses .66%
+Total Other Expenses .54%

-Total Portfolio Operating Expenses 1.66%
+Total Portfolio Operating Expenses 1.54%

-Fee Waiver and/or Expense Reimbursement(a) (.05)%
+Fee Waiver and/or Expense Reimbursement(a)

-Total Portfolio Operating Expenses After Fee Waiver and/or Expense Reimbursement 1.61%
+Total Portfolio Operating Expenses After Fee Waiver and/or Expense Reimbursement(b) 1.49%

 (a) The Adviser has contractually agreed to waive its management fee and/or to bear expenses of the Portfolio in order to reduce total Portfolio operating expenses, on an annualized basis, by .05% of the Portfolio's average daily net assets.
-The fee waiver and/or expense reimbursement agreement will remain in effect until May 1, 2021 and may only be terminated or changed with the consent of the Portfolio's Board of Directors.
-In addition, the agreement will be automatically extended for one-year terms unless the Adviser provides notice of termination to the Portfolio at least 60 days prior to the end of the period.
+The fee waiver and/or expense reimbursement agreement will remain in effect until May 1, 2020 and will be automatically extended for one-year terms unless the Adviser provides notice of termination at least 60 days prior to the end of the period.